 Yeshiva University has a long-standing commitment to equal opportunity and affirmative action.
 We apply every good faith effort in achieving nondiscrimination and equality of opportunity in employment and in all spheres of academic life.

 All University-wide decisions with regard to faculty, staff and students are based on equitable and equally applied standards of excellence.
-Unlawful Harassment procedures have been established, both as a legal obligation under applicable law and as a visible and formal expression of institutional policy.
+Non-Discrimination & Anti-Harassment procedures have been established, both as a legal obligation under applicable law and as a visible and formal expression of institutional policy.

-The University's policy is designed to insure that recruitment, hiring, training, promotion, and all other personnel actions take place, and all programs and activities involving students, both academic and non-academic, are administered without regard to race, religion, creed, color, national origin, sex, age, disability, veteran or disabled veteran status, genetic predisposition/carrier status, marital status, sexual orientation, gender identity or citizenship status as those terms are used in the law.
+The University's policy is designed to insure that recruitment, hiring, training, promotion, and all other personnel actions take place, and all programs and activities involving students, both academic and non-academic, are administered without regard to race, religion, creed, color, national origin, sex, age, disability, veteran or disabled veteran status, genetic predisposition/carrier status, marital status, sexual orientation, gender identity, citizenship status or other protected classes under the law.
 In addition, this policy is designed to maintain a work and academic environment free of harassment and intimidation.

 Unlawful harassment includes harassment based on race, religion,

 color, creed, age, national origin or ancestry, sex, marital status,